dzbeck/attack_to_cve/updated-methodology.md

 To map a vulnerability using **Table 1**, identify the CWE associated with the vulnerability and review the corresponding row to determine whether the mapping applies.
 If options are listed for a component, read the notes in the table and/or the technique descriptions on the ATT&CK website to select the most appropriate.
 In some cases, the reader will be directed to identify the exploit method using [Standard Exploit Methods](#standard-exploit-methods) and impacts using [Keyword-based Mapping](#keyword-based-mapping).

-If a vulnerability is not explicitly associated with a CWE, or if its associated CWE is not listed in Table 1, it must be mapped using keywords (see [Keyword-based Mapping](#keyword-based-mapping).
+If a vulnerability is not explicitly associated with a CWE, or if its associated CWE is not listed in Table 1, it should be mapped using keywords (see [Keyword-based Mapping](#keyword-based-mapping).

 **Table 1A.
 Common Vulnerability Types - Top 25**